Any college-level work done prior to high school graduation must meet the following criteria to be considered for transfer credit:

 The Wake Forest University departments listed below do NOT accept transfer work from a 2-year community or junior college:

 If you meet all the criteria specified above, please submit the following information to the Office of the University Registrar at Wake Forest University, P.O.
 Box 7207, 110 Reynolda Hall,

 Please do not submit the information below if you have not met all criteria listed above.

 - Transcripts – An official transcript bearing the Registrar’s seal or its equivalent from the college or university where you earned the credit should be sent directly to the Registrar’s Office.

 - Criteria letter – The criteria letter filled out by your high school guidance counselor AND the college or university where you completed the work, stating you met ALL of the requirements for college work completed prior to high school graduation, should be sent to the University Registrar’s Office.
+If only certain courses meet ALL of the criteria, please have BOTH the college or university and high school specify those courses on the criteria letter.
 Please download a copy of the letter and submit it to the Office of the University Registrar promptly.